StudyConnect-ZHAW/StudyConnect/CODE_OF_CONDUCT.md

 ## Contact Person

-- **Scrum Master:** Adrian Martinez
+- **Product Owner:** Adrian Martinez
 - **Frontend Team Lead:** Sumaya Mohat
 - **Backend Team Lead:** Sebastian Fröhlicher
-- **DevOps Team Lead:** Daniel Bucher
+- **DevOps Lead & Scrum Master:** Daniel Bucher

 If you have questions, blockers, or issues, talk to the responsible person first.
-If the responsible person can't help, or you don't get a response within a reasonable time, escalate to Adrian.
+If the responsible person can't help, or you don't get a response within a reasonable time, escalate to Daniel Bucher or Adrian Martinez.

 ## Conventional Commits